-With International Women’s Month well underway it is important to remember the woman who wrote the first book advocating the rights of women and is rightly recognised as the first feminist – Mary Wollstonecraft.
-Born in Spitalfields in 1759 her social and political views emerged during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and tradition.
+With Women’s History Month in its second week, it is important to remember the woman who wrote the first book advocating the rights of women and is rightly recognised as the first feminist.
+Mary Wollstonecraft was born in Spitalfields in 1759 and her social and political views emerged during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and tradition.
 Titled A Vindication of the Rights of Women, her book became a bestseller and thrust her into the limelight with its demands for a just society based on reason, with women central to this political philosophy.

-But a brown heritage plaque has pride of place above the street sign so it must be so.
-Notably, it points out Wollstonecraft lived here but for once there is no mention of her more famous daughter or her creation Frankenstein.
+The family home in Somers Town, Kings Cross, where Oakshott Court now stands, was not the one named after her.
+Set on a residential square somewhere between Euston and St Pancras it’s hard to picture such pivotal figures striding these streets with all the societal change and architectural transformation.
+But a brown heritage plaque has pride of place above the street sign.
+Notably, it points out Wollstonecraft lived here but, for once, there is no mention of her more famous daughter or her creation Frankenstein.

-A brief walk reveals lots of red-bricked functionality.
-Even though Hungarian architect Peter Tabori’s design has a post-modern, anodyne quality that bridges the divide between middle and working class it certainly no longer has any essence of the Polygon where Wollstonencraft recalled walking across fields to get home to.
-In the 18th century it was a magnet for the middle classes seeking respite from the French Revolution.
+A brief walk around Oakshott Court reveals lots of red-bricked urban functionality.
+Even though Hungarian architect Peter Tabori’s design has a post-modern, ubiquitous quality which he intended to bridge the divide between middle and working-classes, it certainly no longer has any essence of the Polygon residential area where Wollstonecraft recalled walking across fields to get home.
+In the 18th century, it was a magnet for the middle classes escaping the French Revolution.

-And today?
-Polygon Rd is round the corner, just off Oakshott Court so at least that’s some kind of a nod.
+Today Polygon Rd is round the corner, just off Oakshott Court.
 Some local lads with the demeanour of a street gang huddle together chatting furtively but with none of the menace of poorer and more dangerous parts of London.
 No graffiti anywhere and not a crisp bag or cigarette butt in sight.
-Perhaps this type of social housing should be copied all over London and crime rates would surely fall.
-Not the social equality Wollstonecroft imagined but still a fascinating look at how that particular address may have changed from period to period and how her legacy lives on.
+Perhaps this type of anodyne yet easy-on-the-eye social housing should be copied all over London and might contribute to a fall in crime rates.
+Not the social equality Wollstonecroft imagined but still a fascinating look at how that particular address may have changed over the centuries and how her legacy lives on.